tobiasbriones/blog/mathswe/ops/oss/github/initializing-the-mathswe-ops-github-organization-2024-06-19/index.md

 Regarding functional requirements, it'll have DSLs based on MSWE principles, thus reaching the engineering grade, but for now, it's starting as another MVP.

-To speed up matters right now, I thought maybe some existing tools could help, but it didn't work well.

-I reviewed tools like Packer (by HashiCorp), but I think these DevOps tools are more appropriate for the cloud and won't integrate well with mathematical software.
-I'm not losing efforts in over-engineered DevOps tools just to find out you can't handle errors rigorously.
-Third-party tools may be leveraged independently for personal use instead.

-Besides, third-party tools are not open standards.
-Contrary, you can consider software like Linux and Git open standards since everyone uses/audits/tests/etc., and they're open source *without any business bias*.
-Only employing open standards is required to get the software engineering grade.

 The first implementations that come into mind are about automating the Linux workstation or VMs, as described before.